Gram Parsons

 Ingram Cecil Connor III (November 5, 1946 – September 19, 1973), known professionally as Gram Parsons, was an American musician.
 He recorded with the International Submarine Band, the Byrds, and the Flying Burrito Brothers, popularizing what he called "Cosmic American Music", a hybrid of country, rhythm and blues, soul, folk, and rock.
 He has been credited with helping to found the country rock and alt-country genres and received a ranking of No. 87 on Rolling Stone magazine's list of the 100 Greatest Artists of All Time.
+Parsons was posthumously inducted into the Rock and Roll Hall of Fame in 2026 in the musical influence category.

 Early life and education

-Ingram Cecil Connor III was born on November 5, 1946, in Winter Haven, Florida, to Ingram Cecil Connor II, aka "Coon Dog", and Avis Snively Connor.
-He had one sibling, a sister named “Little Avis”.
+Ingram Cecil Connor III was born in Winter Haven, Florida, to Ingram Cecil Connor II, aka "Coon Dog", and Avis Snively Connor.
+He had one sibling, a sister.
 Connor II was a World War II flying ace, decorated with the Air Medal, who worked at his father-in-law's company and was a local Boy Scout official.
 Both parents were alcoholics and both suffered from depression; Cecil II shot and killed himself on December 23, 1958.
 Avis then married Robert Parsons, whose surname was adopted by Gram and his sister.
-Avis and Robert would have one child, Parsons’ half-sister Diane.
+Avis and Robert would have one child, Parsons's half-sister.